asus-linux-drivers/asus-stylus-driver/README.md

 # ExecStartPre=/bin/sleep 2
 ```

+## Credits

-Thank you very much [github.com/mohamed-badaoui](github.com/mohamed-badaoui) and all the contributors of [asus-touchpad-numpad-driver](https://github.com/mohamed-badaoui/asus-touchpad-numpad-driver) for inspiration.
+Thank you very much [github.com/mohamed-badaoui](github.com/mohamed-badaoui) and all the contributors of [asus-touchpad-numpad-driver](https://github.com/mohamed-badaoui/asus-touchpad-numpad-driver) for your work.